-- You can scroll through the entire source display by pressing KP2 (scroll down) or KP8 (scroll up) as explained in Section 7.5.1.
-This enables you to view any of the source code within the module in which execution is paused. - You can display the source code for any routine that is currently on the call stack by using the SET SCOPE /CURRENT command (see Section 7.4.1.2). - Because SRC has the source attribute, you can display source code throughout your program by using the TYPE and EXAMINE /SOURCE commands: - To display arbitrary source lines, use the TYPE command (see Section 6.3). - To display the source line associated with a code location (for example, a routine declaration), use the EXAMINE /SOURCE command (see Section 6.4).
+- You can scroll through the entire source display by pressing KP2 (scroll down) or KP8 (scroll up) as explained in Section 7.5.1, "Scrolling a Display".
+This enables you to view any of the source code within the module in which execution is paused. - You can display the source code for any routine that is currently on the call stack by using the SET SCOPE /CURRENT command (see Section 7.4.1.2, "Displaying Source Code for a Routine on the Call Stack"). - Because SRC has the source attribute, you can display source code throughout your program by using the TYPE and EXAMINE /SOURCE commands: - To display arbitrary source lines, use the TYPE command (see Section 6.3, "Displaying Source Code by Specifying Line Numbers"). - To display the source line associated with a code location (for example, a routine declaration), use the EXAMINE /SOURCE command (see Section 6.4, "Displaying Source Code by Specifying Code Address Expressions").

 When using the TYPE or EXAMINE /SOURCE command, make sure that the module in which you want to view source code is set first.
 Use the SHOW MODULE command to determine whether a particular module is set.
-Then use the SET MODULE command, if necessary (see Section 5.2).
+Then use the SET MODULE command, if necessary (see Section 5.2, "Setting and Canceling Modules").